hheitor/apiProtectionLab00/README.md

 1. Create Azure infrastructure using Azure Cloudshell
 2. Create GraphQL application on a linux VM
 3. Do some attacks
-4. Deploy F5 Adv WAF from Azure Cloudshell & configure it declaratively
+4. Deploy F5 Adv WAF from Azure Cloudshell & configure it using GUI
 5. Attack again an see how F5 protects the app

 # Task 1 -  Create Azure resources using Azure CLI